StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/code-examples.md

 - [@opentelemetry/sdk-trace-base](https://www.npmjs.com/package/@opentelemetry/sdk-trace-base)
 - [@opentelemetry/exporter-trace-otlp-proto](https://www.npmjs.com/package/@opentelemetry/exporter-trace-otlp-proto)

-### What the StackState Agent expects
+### What the Rancher Observability Agent expects

-The StackState Agent expects you to send the [following keys in every single span](/stackpacks/integrations/opentelemetry/manual-instrumentation/tracer-and-span-mappings.md):
+The Rancher Observability Agent expects you to send the [following keys in every single span](/stackpacks/integrations/opentelemetry/manual-instrumentation/tracer-and-span-mappings.md):
 - `trace.perspective.name`
 - `service.name`
 - `service.type`
 - `service.identifier`
 - `resource.name`

-***The most important part to remember is*** that the StackState Agent only accept the data in a [Protobuf Format](https://developers.google.com/protocol-buffers), Our examples below will use this format but if you do attempt to write something from scratch remember that this is a requirement.
+***The most important part to remember is*** that the Rancher Observability Agent only accept the data in a [Protobuf Format](https://developers.google.com/protocol-buffers), Our examples below will use this format but if you do attempt to write something from scratch remember that this is a requirement.

 In this NodeJs / Javascript example, The protobuf module responsible for handling Protobuf is the following line: